LASER-UMASS/SBIR-ReplicationPackage/artifact_documentation/README.md

 We compute the `min`, `max`, `mean`, and `median` using the [spreadsheet](https://docs.google.com/spreadsheets/d/1UpGE-XLcun5tmlqPwMV_w5Ow-cU4dHkjnKk9M6oFsnQ/edit#gid=84127064).

-**This replicates the results presented in the Figure-8 of the paper.**
+**This replicates the results presented in the Figure 8 of the paper.**

 ##  Automated Program Repair (APR) Artifacts